 What kind of shoes do broomball players wear?

 Broomball shoes can be expensive, sometimes costing more than $100.
-Currently, Acacia and D-Gel are the top brands on the market.
-Here’s a closer look at two of their top broomball shoes:
+Here’s a closer look at one of the top broomball shoes:

 The popular Acacia shoes can be spotted from a mile away thanks to their recognizable orange color.
 The Gripinator is designed for both indoor and outdoor use.
 Acacia uses its “Spider Gel” technology to create one of the best sole grips of any broomball shoe.